top of page

 • Mar 30, 2024

-• 8 min read
+• 7 min read

-Updated: 5 days ago
+Updated: 4 hours ago

 After Starting Well

-After clearing the blocks explosively, with adequate elevation, while moving up the track adequately, I believe that utilizing momentum effectively, accelerating powerfully and efficiently, is a key aspect.
-This includes the element of energy conservation.
+Even in short sprints there still can be an element of energy conservation.
 As former 100-meter dash world record holder Maurice Greene said, in referring to the drive phase, "use as much power as possible while using as little energy as possible".
 The next paragraph is expanding on what Greene said, with several of his quotes.
 See if you can get from it how he maximized efficiency.

 Greene described his starting and accelerating from starting blocks as a combination of explosiveness and control, saying, "sweep the ground with your arms during block clearance, then pump arms very strong keeping them at 90 degrees, relax the upper part of your body, hands are open and come down like you’re slamming a hammer.
 You want things going straight, using less energy and less time, avoiding side to side."
 Greene also says, "in the drive phase use as much power as possible while using as little energy as possible, controlling your breathing and feeling your way through it."
 In addition, Greene referred to “the body position and angles that allow you to access the power in your glutes."

 World-renowned sprint coach John Smith summed things up very well when he described the objective of the start and initial portion of a sprint: “It isn’t about thrust as much as it is about balance—about each step being so perfectly placed that it sets the stage for optimizing the power of the next step.”
+A key aspect in my mind, however; is that different ability levels need to go about this in ways most appropriate for them, ie; the landing position of the feet in relation to the COG may differ with different ability levels.

 Critical Cues for the Driving Phase